Iboyitete, kidnapped Delta doctor, regains freedom – The Sun Nigeria

 Paul Osuyi, Asaba

-After seven days in the den of his hostage takers, Dr. Wisdom Iboyitete on Sunday morning breathed the sweet air of freedom.
+After seven days in the den of his hostage takers, Wisdom Iboyitete, was yesterday regained his freedom.

-The gunmen who abducted him disguised as patients, forcing him out of the hospital premises before hauling their victim into their get-away boat in a nearby river.
+The gunmen disguised as patients, forcing him out of the hospital premises before hauling the victim into their get-away boat in a nearby river.

-State Secretary of the National Association Government General Medical and Dental Practitioners (NAGGMDP), Dr. Ikechukwu Okoh, confirmed the release of his colleague.
+Secretary of the National Association Government General Medical and Dental Practitioners (NAGGMDP), Ikechukwu Okoh, confirmed the release of his colleague.

-Okoh could not however give further details about the release as of the time of filing this report.
+Okoh could not, however, give further details about the release as at the time of filing this report.

 Although the hoodlums had negotiated for a ransom of N5 million with his distraught family, it could not be ascertained if any ransom was paid to secure his liberty.